silviot/edx-platform-wiki/Frequently-Asked-Questions.md

 `update auth_user set is_superuser=1;`

+#### How do I upgrade to a newer version

+You can reuse the same playbook which you used for installation.
+Just put use the deploy tag with  "--tags deploy".

 #### How do I specify the image for my course?

 Using Studio, upload an image named images_course_image.jpg